ypeleg/MinimalIsAllYouNeed/README.md

 <p align="center">
-Still in development.
-Highly experimental and unstable yet.
+Edit: Highly experimental and unstable yet, This is still in development.
 </p>

 ## Minimal Is All You Need